Serchinastico/Kin/README.md

 Usage
 -----------------

 Install Kin with your favorite python package manager.
+If you don't have one you can use [pipx](https://pypa.github.io/pipx/).

-Using `pip`
+Using `pipx`
 ```
-pip install kin
+pipx install kin
 ```

 Using `easy_install`